 bring the Lord's grace, love and peace to everyone.

 Archdeacon Deborah is the happy Rector of St. Paul’s.
-This is her 2nd parish incumbency, and she loves parish ministry.
-She gives thanks to God for the gift of the growth that is happening at St. Paul’s and the privilege of working with a team of spirit-filled people.
-She served as Rector of the Parish of West Thunder Bay from 2000-2005.
+Deborah is privileged to serve as Archbishop Anne Germond’s Archdeacon for of Thunder Bay – North Shore.
+Deborah started parish ministry in 2020, and after serving the Parish of West Thunder Bay for 5 years, she moved to St. Paul’s.
+She continues to be passionate about serving God by striving to be an Ambassador for Christ.
+Deborah gives thanks to God for the gift of the growth in discipleship that is happening at St. Paul’s and the privilege of working with a team of Christ-centred people.

 Deacon Associate: The Reverend Anne Carr

 Deacon Anne has been our Deacon Associate for the past 2 years and we are blessed to have her.
 She is a kind and compassionate person who loves to visit parishioners at home or in the hospital.
 Anne was a nurse for many years, working in Public Health and Home Care programs.
 When she moved to Thunder Bay she started courses in pastoral care and worked as a chaplain at the Cancer Centre for 11 years.
 Following God’s call, she was ordained to the Vocational Diaconate in 2001.
 Anne is the mother of 2 adult sons and grandmother of 3 sweet little ones.
 She is married to St. Paul’s former Rector, the Rev. Canon Paul Carr.
 Anne hears God’s song of the universe through worship, singing, and traveling.